Students talking at a seminar

 Supervision

 The allocation of graduate supervision for this course is the responsibility of the Department of Economics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Where appropriate, a co-supervisor may be found outside the Department of Economics.
+Under exceptional circumstances a supervisor may be found outside the Department of Economics.

 Assessment